Burleigh Court Hotel, Stroud – Review

 And what a lovely night’s sleep we had.
 We were worried we may hear people passing through the corridors in the 19th century property, but once we’d fallen asleep we didn’t wake until morning.

 We were both fantastically refreshed, and that was heightened after we’d taken a shower.
-The shampoo, body wash and other toiletries smelled lovely, and had a very luxurious feel about them.
+The shampoo, body wash and other toiletries were very special, and had a very luxurious feel about them.
 We found out these could also be bought in reception – one to remember when you come to stay here.

-Before meeting residential foraging expert Emmauelle for a trip around the grounds this morning, we had breakfast to eat.
-We were in the restaurant for 9:15am, and around half the tables were taken.
+Before meeting residential foraging expert Emmauelle for a morning trip around the grounds, we had breakfast to eat.

 “Perfection on a plate”

-We were shown to different corner of the restaurant from last night for breakfast, and were asked to help ourselves to fruit juices and anything from the continental selection.
+We were shown to a different corner of the restaurant from the previous night for breakfast, and asked to help ourselves to fruit juices and anything from the continental selection.
 The apple juice was very refreshing (I think it was freshly squeezed) and a welcome start to the day for me.
-And the breakfast menu looked delightful too.

-Well, what can I say about Breakfast?
-My full English was perfection on a plate.
+And what can I say about Breakfast?
+My full English was like perfection on a plate.
 The quality of the ingredients were above anything I’ve had for a very long time, and it tasted incredible.
-The black pudding was the best black pudding I have ever tasted.
+Not everyone likes black pudding, and some others won’t give it a chance.
+But the black pudding at Burleigh Court Hotel is the best black pudding I have ever eaten.
 By a long way.
 And, although I’m no connoisseur, I can tell that the quality of the portion I was served at Burleigh Court would come high on the list of any black pudding fan.

 My breakfast came without beans.
 Something I didn’t notice until someone pointed it out when I got home and showed them a photo of my plate.
-I didn’t miss the beans at all, because they’d cooked my breakfast so well.
-The entire plate was succulent, and just juicy enough to not need any sauce-based additions to the dish.
+I didn’t miss the beans, perhaps because they’d cooked my breakfast so well.
+The entire plate was succulent, and just juicy enough to not need any sauce-based additions to the plate.

 The French toast also looked great.
 ‘Eggy’ bread, bacon and maple syrup…plated up beautifully, and I was assured it was as good as it looked.
 A breakfast can make or break the beginning of your day.
 And it’s fair to say we’d had a great start to our Saturday.